Global weak solvability, Continuous dependence on data and large time growth of swelling moving interfaces: Introduction

-The paper is organized as follows: In Section 2, we state the used notation and assumptions as well as our main theorem concerning the existence and uniqueness of a globally-in-time solution to the FBP modeling sweling along a halfline.
-In Section 3, we obtain useful uniform energy estimates of the solution by employing Sobolev's embedding theorem in the one-dimensional case combined with integral estimates on quantities defined on the free boundary.
-In Section 4, we show that the position of the free boundary admits a lower bound that is strictly greater than $a$; we give this way a direct answer to question (Q2).
-By using the results obtained in Section 3 and in Section 4, we finally prove our main theorem by extending local solutions $(\mbox{P})_{u_0, s_0, h}$ up to global ones addressing this way the question (Q1).
+The paper is organized as follows: In Section \ref{na}, we state the used notation and assumptions.
+We present our results in Section \ref{results}: our main theorem concerns the existence and uniqueness of a globally-in-time solution to the FBP modeling swelling along a halfline.
+We complement this with a result on the stability of solutions with respect to the initial position of the free boundary and initial moisture concentration as well as to the moisture content $b(t)$ entering the production term by Henry's law (\ref{p1-2}).
+Finally, to get a better feeling on the quality of the model, we investigate in Section \ref{large} the large time behavior of the free boundary position.
+Essentially the moving interfaces grows indefinetely unless the production term by Henry's law has a certain decay in time.
+These additional estimates should be seen as an invitation for deeper investigations of the large time behavior of solutions to our problem, particularly about deriving quantitative convergence rates to the expected steady states.
+As working strategy, we first show that the position of the free boundary admits a lower bound that is strictly greater than $a$; the key ingredient is Lemma \ref{lem2}.
+This gives a partial answer to question (Q2).
+Next, we obtain useful uniform energy estimates of the solution by multiplying the difference quotient of a solution to the governing equation and combining with integral estimates on quantities defined on the free boundary.
+We then prove our main theorem by extending local solutions $(\mbox{P})_{u_0, s_0, b}$ up to global ones addressing this way the question (Q1).
+We reuse energy estimates as well as integral estimates on fluxes at the free boundary to complement the analysis with a continuous dependence result of the solution of the moving boundary problem with respect to the given data and model parameters.